 Begin the roll by folding the bottom portion of rice paper over the ingredients.Continue to 6 of 8 below.

 Lift Side of Wrapper and Fold Over

 Complete the Roll

-To complete the roll, fold top side down, OR roll the spring roll forward until at the end of the rice paper.
+To finish the roll, fold the top side down, or roll the spring roll forward until at the end of the rice paper.
 Try to keep your folding/rolling as tight as possible.
-To secure the roll, simply dip your fingers in a little water and wet the end flap, then press to seal.Continue to 9 of 9 below.
+To secure the roll, simply dip your fingers in a little water and wet the end flap, then press to seal.
+This is an "open" type of fresh roll where one end isn't enclosed in the rice paper.Continue to 8 of 8 below.

-Place in a Bowl and Serve With Dipping Sauce(s)
+Serve With Dipping Sauce(s)

 For a pretty presentation, you can place the fresh spring rolls upright in a bowl (like a bouquet), or lay them flat on a platter.
 Serve with hoisin sauce and/or Thai sweet chili sauce, or Thai peanut sauce.